Grading Philosophy

 DEFINITIVE_[POKEMON]

 The canonical version of a Pokemon in the collection.
+The card.

 HISTORICAL

 Vintage, first appearances, culturally significant cards.
+These matter because of when they existed.

 LIQUID